Ultra-Massive MIMO Systems at Terahertz Bands: Prospects and Challenges: Recent Research Advances

 \subsection{Modulation}

-The limitations of nano-scale transceivers bound the ability to generate continuos carrier-based modulations.
-In fact, only very short pulses can be generated in the higher THz range with graphene at room temperature, with a corresponding power in the order of few milli-watts, which is not sufficient for long-distance communications.
-Pulse-based asymmetric on-off keying modulation spread in time (TS-OOK) is thus proposed in \cite{Jornet6804405}, and consists of trading very short pulses (one hundred femtosecond-long) among nano-devices as a logic one.
-It supports a very large number of nano-devices, that can transmit at very high rates, ranging from few Gb/sec to few Tb/sec.
-Most of the algorithms that are tailored for regular MIMO systems should be modified to account for pulse-based modulations, at least for the time being.
-But judging by the pace of growth in THz technologies, it is expected that regular carrier-based modulations will be the norm in the not-so-far future.
-Note that cognitive systems at THz can then adapt modulation types depending on system and channel conditions.
-An interesting signal processing exercise in this context would be to blindly estimate such modulations at the receiver side.
-The latter would be an extension to the well-investigated classical modulation classification problem.
+The limitations of nano-scale transceivers bound their ability to generate continuous carrier-based modulations.
+In fact, with graphene at room temperature, only very short pulses with a corresponding power of few milliwatts can be generated in the higher THz range.
+This does not support long-distance communications.
+To address this limitation, pulse-based, asymmetric, on-off-keying modulation spread-in-time is investigated in \cite{Jornet6804405}.
+This modulation scheme transmits short one-hundred-femtosecond-long pulses for a logic pulse one, and it can support a very large number of nano-devices with up to a Tb/sec data rate.
+At least for the time being, most of the algorithms that are tailored for regular MIMO systems should be modified to account for pulse-based modulations.